Plants for Butterflies and Other Pollinators

 Native: Europe, north and central Asia

-Wildlife Value: attracts bees, beetles and fliesFilipendula is Latin from filum meaning thread and pendulus meaning hanging for small tubers hanging by threadlike roots.
+Wildlife Value: attracts bees, beetles and fliesFilipendula is Latin from filum meaning thread and pendulus meaning hanging, small tubers hang by threadlike roots.
 In the 1600’s Nicholas Culpepper described Meadowsweet’s medicinal uses as curing bladder problems, throat, lung diseases and “the falling sickness.”
 Filipendula vulgaris also remedied bloated stomachs “dissolving and breaking the wind.”

 -